ushtipak/over-logging/_posts/2018-01-16-bootstrap-karpathy-rnn.md

 script by simply adding a flag `./setup-rnn.sh --ommit-dependency-installation` and the list of system packages required will be displayed on start of it's run

-In any case, after 40-ish bash script completes it's run, Torch framework is installed in `/opt/torch/`, while the repo ends up in `/opt/rnn-karpathy`
+In any case, after 40-ish lines bash script completes it's run, Torch framework is installed in `/opt/torch/`, while the repo ends up in `/opt/rnn-karpathy`

 ![RNN bootstrap]({{ site.url }}{{ site.baseurl }}/assets/2018-01-16-bootstrap-karpathy-rnn/rnn-bootstrap.png)